MaCFP/macfp-db/Buoyant_Plumes/Sandia_Helium_Plume/Processing_Scripts/README.md

 ```
 >> sandia_helium_plume
 ```
-The plots are created a put in the Sandia_Helium_Plume/Plots/ directory.
+The plots are created and put in the Sandia_Helium_Plume/Plots/ directory.